paopre/Spontini/README.md

 *NOTE*: if you want to avoid automatic formatting, remove the string "%TMODE"

-The cross-staff table can also be inserted using **Ctrl-1** keys.
-In this case it will appear in the following form:
+The cross-staff table can also be coupled with a layout block of code.
+When pressing **Ctrl-4** keys, the following block will appear:

 ```
 %%% __LAYOUT__ %%%

 %%%%%%%%%%%%%%%%%%

-\easyCrossStaff %TMODE
-  { s \CS }
-  { s \CS }
-#'( - \CS )
 ```

-The block of text above the table allows you to automatically create and insert layout variables, grouping table objects, so to prevent the table from becoming too long horizontally and so to have a clearer view of the score from the text.
-To create a layout variable, select with the mouse a part of the text of the table, for example the group of objects **\sustainOn\mf_"espressivo"** (and \sustainOff) as in the following code
+This block allows you to automatically create and insert layout variables, grouping table objects, so to prevent the table from becoming too long horizontally and so to have a clearer view of the score from the text.
+To create a layout variable, select with the mouse a part of the text of a cross-staff table, for example the group of objects **\sustainOn\mf_"espressivo"** (and \sustainOff) as in the following code

 ```
 %%% __LAYOUT__ %%%